Published in the September 21, 2017, edition of the Lyons Recorder.

 Legal vacation rental process for residential zones begins Jan.
 1

 by Amy Reinholds

-But it will now be much easier for homeowners on R-1 and R-2 zones who want to rent out short-term vacation rentals in their homes.
+But in January, it will be much easier for homeowners on R-1 and R-2 zones who want to rent out short-term vacation rentals in their homes.
 The PCDC worked with Town of Lyons planning staff on the changes to town code for more than a year, including gathering input from vacation rental hosts.
 After hearing public comments at an August public hearing, the PCDC voted to recommend that the Lyons Board of Trustees approve an ordinance adding and amending town code to allow some short-term vacation rental use by right.
-On Monday night, the trustees agreed, but they made several changes to the ordinance that they approved.
+On Sept.
+18, the trustees agreed, but they made several changes to the ordinance that they approved.